anan-26/Socket_Programming/readme.txt

         => All messages exchanged are hence character arrays (strings) => The username and time interval for a particular person is encapsulated in a linked list node => Intermediary data formats used are integer arrays and linked lists

-=> Any idiosyncrasy of your project
-        => The client input is assumed to be a list of names separated by single spaces.
-        => My program is not checking for the case with arbitrary number of white spaces before the first word.

-=> Reused Code: Did you use code from anywhere for your project?
-        => Yes, I used code from Beej's guides.